kettubot/kAPI-docs/Reference.md

 > warn
 > Simulation does not allow access to private endpoints, such as /users/@me

+## Ratelimiting

+Ratelimit information is returned for *all* requests.
+It's very similar to Discord's ratelimiting, shouldn't be hard to figure out.
+Please respect these rules, or you might find yourself with a Cloudflare ban.

 ## Resource Fields

 Yeah look I'm just gonna copy this table from the Discord docs.